JPLee01/pandas-project/README.md

 ### 8.2 Visualisation.py Program Explained
 As seen above the [Visualisation.py](https://github.com/JPLee01/pandas-project/blob/master/Visualisation.py) program is primarily concerned with the production of visualisations of the data set.

-All Plots produced by the program are saved in .png formal to the Visualisations folder.
+All plots produced by the program are saved in .png formal to the Visualisations folder.

-  * Note that any exisiting Plots in the folder will be overwritten as new Plots are generated through the program.
+  * Note that any exisiting plots in the folder will be overwritten as new plots are generated through the program.

-####  Importing the Libaries
+####  Importing the Libraries
-As well as the libaires imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the following extra libaries are imported to the Visualisation.py program:
+As well as the libraries imported in the [Analysis.py](https://github.com/JPLee01/pandas-project/blob/master/Analysis.py) program the following extra libraries are imported to the Visualisation.py program:
 ```
 import matplotlib.pyplot as plt
 import seaborn as sns
 ```

 ####  Setting of Global Styles for Seaborn Plots
-Global styles are set for all Seaborn Plots in the program, this will allow for uniformity within the program:
+Global styles are set for all Seaborn plots in the program, this will allow for uniformity within the program:
 ```
 sns.set(style='darkgrid')
 sns.set_palette("colorblind",3)